ollamaflow/ollamaflow/README.md

 Control which types of requests are allowed using `AllowEmbeddings` and `AllowCompletions` boolean properties:

-- Set on **frontends** to control which request types clients can make to that endpoint
+- Set on **frontends** to control which request types clients can use those endpoint
-- Set on **backends** to control which request types can be routed to that AI instance
+- Set on **backends** to control which request types can be routed to that backend instance
 - Both must be `true` for a request to succeed - if either the frontend or backend disallows a request type, it will fail

 **Example use cases:**